f4pga/prjxray/fuzzers/007-timing/test_unique/README.md

 $ python3 node_unique.py
 ```

-NOTE: this will take a long time
+NOTE: "make" will take a long time (about 2.5 hours on my machine)